-He has also worked as an editor for Baker Academic and Brazos Press in Grand Rapids, Michigan, and is currently the teaching pastor at Keller Park Church, an urban congregation in South Bend, Indiana.
-His writing has appeared in scholarly and popular outlets, including Christian Century and Sojourners, and he is currently working on a book on Christian nonviolence.
+He brings to his role as Managaging Editor of the Institute of Mennonite Studies experience working for Baker Academic and Brazos Press in Grand Rapids, Michigan.
+He is currently the teaching pastor at Keller Park Church, an urban congregation in South Bend, Indiana.
+His writing has appeared in scholarly and popular outlets, including Christian Century and Sojourners, and he is currently working on a book on Christian nonviolence

 - A Field Guide to Christian Nonviolence (Baker Academic, in progress), co-author.